Lambda-3/Graphene/README.md

 }
 ```

+Ensure that you have installed the Graphene-Core API and packaged the server part:

+    mvn clean install -DskipTests
+    mvn -P server clean package -DskipTests

-You can build and start the composed images by running:
+Then, you can build and start the composed images by running:

 	docker-compose up